 But thanks to the rise of athleisure and the advent of joggers, sweatpants have transcended their humble roots to assume their rightful place as a distinctly modern and versatile piece of clothing.
 Far from being the uniform of couch potatoes, the best sweatpants for men are now a streetwear necessity.

-With that change in perspective brought changes to the marketplace, and now you can buy sweatpants or joggers designed for every occasion: work, travel, sleep, play and more.
+Now, you can buy stylish and comfy sweatpants and joggers designed for every occasion: work, travel, sleep, play and more.

-Even though most Americans spent the summer a bit more outdoors than we spent our spring, we’re likely headed into another quarantine and will be spending the majority of our time inside again.
+Of course, if you’re anything like us (SPY has been 100% work-from-home since March), you’ve been spending way more time in sweatpants this year.
+And with COVID spikes happening all over the country as the temperatures drop, we expect to be spending the majority of our time inside as we head into winter.
 Whether you’re looking for cozy sweatpants to wear at home or technical sweats you can wear when the days of sweet freedom return, there are great options available.

-We rounded up 26 of the best men’s sweatpants to get you through these hermetic times.
-And because the best sweatpants for you will depend on what you want to use them for, we’ve included pros and cons for each of our picks.
+We rounded up 25 of the best men’s sweatpants to get you through these hermetic times.
+And because the best sweatpants for men will depend on what you want to use them for, we’ve included pros and cons for each of our picks.

 1. Mack Weldon Ace Sweatpant